mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

 2. **Function**: A class that represents a function that can be called by the agent.
 These functions run locally on your machine, but are orchestrated by the cloud-based agent.

-3. **BedrockAgents**: The main client class that manages the agent session, function execution, and conversation flow.
+3. **Client**: The main client class that manages the agent session, function execution, and conversation flow.
 It handles all communication with Amazon Bedrock.

 4. **Action Groups**: Collections of related function tools that are presented to the agent.
 These help organize your functions logically.